 Where Can You Stay while You Dive Gorontalo?

 Miguel’s Diving offers diving and hotel packages to suit your budget and length of stay.
-Grand City Hotel has simple and clean Deluxe rooms at a great price.
+New Melati or Grand City Hotel have Deluxe rooms at a great price.
 For divers who want something nicer, we recommend the star-rated Grand Q Hotel.
-We place our guests the hotel’s new rooms.
+We place our guests the hotel’s new non-smoking rooms.
 Its guests also enjoy the new rooftop swimming pool.
-Rooms in both hotels come with:
+Grand Q rooms come with:

 - Twin or double spring beds